Compass: Construction

-Compass correction

 Like any magnetic device, compasses are affected by nearby ferrous materials, as well as by strong local electromagnetic forces.
 Compasses used for wilderness land navigation should not be used in proximity to ferrous metal objects or electromagnetic fields (car electrical systems, automobile engines, steel pitons, etc.) as that can affect their accuracy.
 Compasses are particularly difficult to use accurately in or near trucks, cars or other mechanized vehicles even when corrected for deviation by the use of built-in magnets or other devices.
 Large amounts of ferrous metal combined with the on-and-off electrical fields caused by the vehicle's ignition and charging systems generally result in significant compass errors.

 At sea, a ship's compass must also be corrected for errors, called deviation, caused by iron and steel in its structure and equipment.
 The ship is swung, that is rotated about a fixed point while its heading is noted by alignment with fixed points on the shore.
 A compass deviation card is prepared so that the navigator can convert between compass and magnetic headings.
 The compass can be corrected in three ways.
 First the lubber line can be adjusted so that it is aligned with the direction in which the ship travels, then the effects of permanent magnets can be corrected for by small magnets fitted within the case of the compass.
 The effect of ferromagnetic materials in the compass's environment can be corrected by two iron balls mounted on either side of the compass binnacle in concert with permanent magnets and a Flinders bar.
 The coefficient $a_0$ represents the error in the lubber line, while $a_1,b_1$ the ferromagnetic effects and $a_2,b_2$ the non-ferromagnetic component.

 A similar process is used to calibrate the compass in light general aviation aircraft, with the compass deviation card often mounted permanently just above or below the magnetic compass on the instrument panel.
 Fluxgate electronic compasses can be calibrated automatically, and can also be programmed with the correct local compass variation so as to indicate the true heading.